+Biggest-ever series of cyber attacks uncovered, U.N. hit.
+Enter the Cyber-dragon.
 Security took her laptop to analyze it, and “that was the string they started pulling” that unraveled the Aurora attack.
-Enter the Cyber-dragon

-Ron Wyden Puts Hold On FISA Amendments Act; Wants Answers To How Many Americans Have Been Spied On Last week, we noted that as everyone was focused on the debt ceiling, some in the Senate Intelligence Committee saw it as an opportunity to rush through an extension for the FISA Amendment Act, which was originally passed to "legalize" the government's warrantless wiretapping program (already ongoing) with retroactive immunity.
+Ron Wyden Puts Hold On FISA Amendments Act; Wants Answers To How Many Americans Have Been Spied On.
+Last week, we noted that as everyone was focused on the debt ceiling, some in the Senate Intelligence Committee saw it as an opportunity to rush through an extension for the FISA Amendment Act, which was originally passed to "legalize" the government's warrantless wiretapping program (already ongoing) with retroactive immunity.

-Apple’s Tech Support Is Not As Good As It Used To Be, Study Claims According to a study conducted by Minnesota-based research firm Vocal Laboratories (aka Vocalabs), Apple’s lead in tech support quality is slipping, while consumer satisfaction scores for HP are improving.
+Apple’s Tech Support Is Not As Good As It Used To Be, Study Claims.
+According to a study conducted by Minnesota-based research firm Vocal Laboratories (aka Vocalabs), Apple’s lead in tech support quality is slipping, while consumer satisfaction scores for HP are improving.

+54,805 reasons not to be Amazon’s free app of the day — Mobile Technology News.
 Amazon App Store: Rotten To The Core.
 About 3 months ago, we set off on a little experiment into the world of the Amazon App Store.

+IPad owners have plenty of options for reading online news in one place.
+Flipboard, Pulse and Zite all pull articles from a variety of publications into a personalized digital magazine.
+Broadband subscribers mostly get what they pay for.
 Good news for U.S. broadband customers: On average major Internet service providers are delivering up to 80 percent of advertised broadband speeds, according to a study by the Federal Communications Commission.